sjentsch/lsjDocs/Ch01/Ch01_WhyStats_4.rst

 is so focused on statistics.
 But I’m guessing that you have a lot more questions about what role statistics plays in psychology, and specifically why psychology classes always devote so many lectures to stats.
-So here’s my attempt to answer a few of them...
+So here’s my attempt to answer a few of them…

 -  **Why does psychology have so much statistics?**